AmeemRahman45/Tip-Calculator-Web-Application/README.md

     &lt;link&gt;: Includes external resources such as fonts from Google Fonts and a stylesheet for styling.
 &lt;/head&gt;
 &lt;body&gt;: Contains the content of the webpage.
-    &lt;div class="container"&gt;: A central container for aligning and styling content.
+    &lt;form id="contactForm"&gt;: Defines the form with an ID of 'contactForm'.
-        &lt;h1 class="tipCalculator"&gt;: A heading for the tip calculator section, styled to stand out.
+        &lt;h2 class="contact-us"&gt;: A heading for the contact section.
-        &lt;form id="tipForm"&gt;: A form containing input fields for bill amount and tip percentage.
-            &lt;label for="billAmount" class="billAmount"&gt;: A label for the bill amount input field.
+        &lt;label for="name"&gt;: A label for the name input field.
-            &lt;input type="number" id="billAmount" step="0.01" required&gt;: An input field for entering the bill amount.
+        &lt;input type="text" id="name" name="name" required&gt;: An input field for entering the name.
+        &lt;span id="nameError"&gt;: A container for displaying error messages for the name field.
-            &lt;label for="tipPercentage" class="tipPercentage"&gt;: A label for the tip percentage input field.
+        &lt;label for="email"&gt;: A label for the email input field.
-            &lt;input type="number" id="tipPercentage" step="0.1" required&gt;: An input field for entering the tip percentage.
+        &lt;input type="email" id="email" name="email" required&gt;: An input field for entering the email.
+        &lt;span id="emailError"&gt;: A container for displaying error messages for the email field.
+        &lt;label for="phone"&gt;: A label for the phone input field.
+        &lt;input type="tel" id="phone" name="phone"&gt;: An input field for entering the phone number.
+        &lt;span id="phoneError"&gt;: A container for displaying error messages for the phone field.
-            &lt;button type="button" id="calculateBtn"&gt;: A button to trigger the calculation.
+        &lt;button type="submit"&gt;: A button to submit the form.
     &lt;/form&gt;
-        &lt;div id="result"&gt;: A container for displaying the calculated tip and total amount.
-            &lt;p id="tipAmount"&gt;: A paragraph element to display the tip amount.
-            &lt;p id="totalAmount"&gt;: A paragraph element to display the total amount.
-        &lt;/div&gt;
-    &lt;/div&gt;
-    &lt;script src="/js/script.js"&gt;&lt;/script&gt;: Links to an external JavaScript file that contains the logic for calculating and displaying the tip.
+    &lt;script src="/js/main.js"&gt;&lt;/script&gt;: Links to an external JavaScript file that contains the logic for form validation.
 &lt;/body&gt;
         </pre>
     </li>